 9.1 - Rural Zones The subject Planning Proposal seeks to reduce the amount of rural zoned land and therefore the provisions of Ministerial Directions 9.1 - Rural Zones and 9.2 - Rural Lands apply.
 A response to these Directions (formerly Directions 1.2 and 1.5) has been provided in the enclosed Land Use Plan.
 It is noted that the NSW Department of Primary Industries Agriculture provided a response to the LUP via letter dated 24 February 2022.
 In summary, the NSW DPI Agriculture confirmed that they have 'no objection to the draft Plan's recommendations for rezoning of specific sites to reflect current land use and the harmonisation of the minimum lot size for rural zoned land (RU1) to 200ha'.
-Further consideration of these Directions is therefore not required in this instance. . a.a.a. aanaa 9.2 - Rural Lands See above further details.
+Further consideration of these Directions is therefore not required in this instance.
+9.2 - Rural Lands See above further details.
+0.2 Raidi Edildo ood above fartifier detaile.